paucls/angular-pluggable-architecture/README.md

 ![app screenshot](dashboard.gif)

 ## To do
-- Support components that use separate template and css files.
 - Support production build with AOT.
+- Widgets with separated template and css files should be compiled and inlined during the bundle build.
+Configure rollup to do that or use ng-packagr.

 ## References
 - Developing with Angular, Denys Vuika.